-Aggregate fees for professional services rendered by RSM US LLP for the years ended June 30, 2018 and 2017, respectively, were as follows:
+Aggregate fees for professional services rendered by RSM US LLP for the years ended June 30, 2019 and 2018, respectively, were as follows:

-2018 2017

-Audit Fees(1) \$ 369,617 \$ 359,694

-Audit-Related Fees(2) 13,520 13,520

-Tax Fees(3) 114,733 95,000

-All Other Fees(4) 23,483

-Total \$ 497,870 \$ 491,697

-- (1) Includes fees for the financial statement audit of the company, quarterly reviews, regulatory audit requirements, and out-of-pocket expenses. - (2) Consists of fees related to the audit of the company's employee benefit plan and agreed upon procedures for regulatory requirements. - (3) Consists of tax return preparation and tax-related compliance and services. - (4) Consists of fees for Bank Secrecy Act and Anti-Money Laundering consulting services performed during fiscal 2017.
+(1) Includes fees for the financial statement audit of the Bank, quarterly reviews, regulatory audit requirements, and out-of-pocket expenses.

+(2) Consists of fees related to the audit of the Bank's employee benefit plan and agreed upon procedures for regulatory requirements.

+(3) Consists of tax return preparation and tax-related compliance and services.